c12yptonic/ctf-writeups/ctfs/sunshine21.md

 __subclasses__() - invokes the subclasses method which returns an array of classes loaded
 ```

-From the output of **`__subclasses()`** we find that **`subprocess.Popen`** class is returned as the
+From the output of **`__subclasses__()`** we find that **`subprocess.Popen`** class is returned as the
 fourth object from the last in the array.
 So we use the index **`-4`**.
 Also it is not necessary to
 only use this object.
-There might be other objects which also allow us to read the required which can
+There might be other objects which also allow us to read the required data which can
-also be used by changing the approprite indices and subsequent methods used from the chosen class.
+also be used by changing the appropriate indices and subsequent methods used from the chosen class.

 As we chose the **`subprocess.Popen`** class we invoke the **`__init__`** implicitly by instantiating
 it with the **`()`** along with the required args that form the array of command followed by their